restic/restic.github.io/_posts/2017-07-25-please-upgrade-to-0.7.1.md

 Software has bugs, so always make sure you have enough safety checks to detect important bugs within a short amount of time.
 In this case, the `check` command would've detected the error right after `prune` ran, but it seems nobody (including the restic authors) did run a `check` right after `prune`.

 We'll add a prominent recommendation to the manual to regularly run `check`.
 In addition, we're planning to have restic print a message when `check` hasn't been run for some time.
 We've also added a test which creates a few snapshots, runs `forget`, `prune` and finally `check` to see if there's any error.
+This is tracked in [GitHub issue #1137](https://github.com/restic/restic/issues/1137).